Chapter 8. Using the vSphere Problem Detector Operator

 • The naming conventions require 205 characters of the 255 character limit.

-• The datastore name and the cluster ID are determined from the deployment.
+• The depolyment determines the datastore name and the cluster ID.

-• The datastore name and cluster ID are substituted into the preceding pattern.
-Then the path is processed with the systemd-escape command to escape special characters.
-For example, a hyphen character uses four characters after it is escaped.
-The escaped value is \x2d.
+• The datastore name and cluster ID substitute into the example pattern.
+The fully qualified path gets processed with the systemd-escape command to escape special characters.
+For example, after the escape operation, a hyphen character uses four characters, such as \x2d.

 The vSphere Problem Detector Operator exposes the following metrics for use by the OpenShift Container Platform monitoring stack.